 The best suspension trainer out there.
 The TRX gives you a wide range of beginner to advanced exercises that can only be done with a TRX.
 It has endless uses for developing strength and mobility.
+If you have limited strength or a lower-body injury, the TRX is excellent because it can lower the resistance on your body.
 You could use rings, but the ability to put your feet into the TRX comfortably makes it the better choice.
 Travel-friendly.

 Pull Up Bar

 Cost: Low $145

 A very important purchase as this will be an essential in building strength and muscle.
 Can also be used for mounting TRX, rings, and bands.
 If you’re planning on getting a rack, those will have a pull-up bar on it.
 It is not recommend you go cheap on a pull-up bar.
 It has to support your weight.
 Doorway bars are better than nothing, but only get one if you can’t mount a pull-up bar.

 - Recommended: Rogue P-4 Pull-Up System

 Mainly for bench and seated exercises, but can also be used for rear-foot-elevated splits squats, elevated push-ups, step-ups, and more.
 By having an adjustable bench, you can do incline presses and rows.
 If you have the space and budget, we like having a non-adjustable flat bench too that feels sturdy.

 A key tool for building absolute strength, especially in the lower body.
 Great for all levels from beginner to advanced and takes the stress off the back for lifters with limited mobility who aren’t suited for barbell exercises.
 We introduce the trap bar to our lifters almost on day one.
 AKA Hex Bar.

 Cost: Low to High $335+ (depending on how much you can lift)